uber-archive/sql-differential-privacy/README.md

 ## Building & Running

 This framework is written in Scala and built using Maven.
+The code has been tested on Mac OS X and Linux.
 To build the code:

 ```
 $ mvn package